danielfett/draft-dpop/mainmatter.md

     public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
-    This is signaled to the client by using the `token_type` value `Bearer+DPoP`.
+    This is signaled to the client by using the `token_type` value `Bearer-DPoP`.
 If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client.
 Note: refresh tokens are automatically bound to the `client_id` of a confidential client, which is more flexible than